Names and identifying details have been changed to protect client privacy. Published with written consent.

 The Turning Point

-Around week seven, Sarah offered to facilitate a low-stakes internal workshop.
+Around week seven the client offered to facilitate a low-stakes internal workshop.
 She had rehearsed her breathing techniques, prepared a thought-challenge worksheet for the moments of self-doubt she knew would surface, and quietly told her team they could take over if she needed to step out.
 The workshop went smoothly.
 More importantly, when the anxiety did rise during the Q&A, she recognized it, regulated it, and stayed in the room.

 "That was the first time I realized anxiety wasn't the enemy," she told Dr. Vasquez at the following session.
 "It was information.
 And I could respond to it without collapsing."